mharthoorn/Console.Routing/README.md

         for (int i = 0; i < count; i++) Console.WriteLine(i);
     }
 ```
+If the user provides anything else than an integer,
+in this case, the routing will not be match this method:

 ## More on parameters

 ### Optional paramters
 To make a parameter optional, you can add an `[Optional]` attribute to it.
 The value will be set to null or default if it is not provided.
 ```powershell